Updated: Jul 12

 It turned out that Dick wasn’t as impressive as he made himself out to be.
 He lost most of his wages gambling on greyhounds and rarely kept a job for more than a few weeks.
 We never had enough money for the basic necessities.
 I loved Dick passionately, but I felt deprived and angry.
 Our marriage was already off to a rocky start.

 Dawn, my youngest child, is only about a year younger than Tammi.
 I was devastated when the doctor told me I was pregnant with her.
-I already had two children at home I couldn’t afford to feed; how was I supposed to handle a third?
+I already had two children at home whom I couldn’t afford to feed; how was I supposed to handle a third?
 The doctor said to me, “Don’t be upset.
 This child will one day be your greatest blessing.”
 That sounded like such a load of crap to me.

 Despite our tough circumstances, we were able to live in a tenement.
 My three kids shared a single tiny bedroom.
-Sometimes, I would put the kids to bed in their snowsuits, or even leave the oven open in the kitchen, because we couldn’t afford to pay for heat.
+Sometimes, I would put the kids to bed in their snowsuits, or even leave the oven open in the kitchen because we couldn’t afford to pay for heat.

 My mother-in-law started helping by giving me $15 a week to buy groceries.
 I guarded the money attentively.
 If I didn’t, my husband would steal it.
 In the daytime, he would pilfer away our money at the pinball machines and card tables.
-He hocked my engagement ring and other jewelry if I took it off.
+He hocked my engagement ring and other jewelry when I took it off.
 I developed an extremely hostile relationship with him.
 I wasn’t much better with my kids.
 On one occasion, as I was serving dinner, Dawn was whining.
 It was the last straw.
 I smashed a plate of tuna right over her head.
 Not one of my finer moments.